Vanishing of Witten zeta function at negative integers

 \section{Abstract}

-{We prove Witten zeta function of a root system $\Phi$ has high-order vanishing at negative even integers, using an integral representation involving the Hurwitz zeta function.
-This settles a conjecture of Kurokawa and Ochiai for a large class of compact Lie groups.
-We also provide a qualitative description of the corresponding leading coefficient in terms of Riemann zeta values, in which the highest root of $\Phi$ makes a natural appearance.}
+{We introduce a new analytic method for studying Witten zeta function of a root system $\Phi$, based on a refined manipulation of an integral representation involving the Hurwitz zeta function.
+As an application, we prove high-order vanishing at negative even integers.
+This technique also describes non-trivially, the arithmetic nature of the leading term, in which the highest root of $\Phi$ makes a surprising appearance.}